MarceloContreras/MarceloContreras.github.io/_news/announcement_13.md

 related_posts: false
 ---

-Paper accepted@IEEE ITSC 2025: Our work on *Robust 3D Bounding Box Detection and State Estimation of Dynamic Objects for Autonomous Navigation* was accepted to IEEE ITSC 2025
+**Paper accepted@IEEE ITSC 2025**: Our work on *Robust 3D Bounding Box Detection and State Estimation of Dynamic Objects for Autonomous Navigation* was accepted to IEEE ITSC 2025